 Withdrawals Can Be Made With No Tax Liability

-The majority of the investments charge taxes on any money that is withdrawn from them, some even charge you penalties for withdrawing money before a specified time.
+The majority of the investments charge taxes2 on any money that is withdrawn from them, some even charge you penalties for withdrawing money before a specified time.
 An offshore bond allows an individual to withdraw up to 5% of the total premiums paid each year without having to pay any taxes on the amount withdrawn.
 Additionally, the percentage allowed to be withdrawn is cumulative, so any percentage left over in one year is automatically added to the next year.
 Because this money is considered a return of capital it is not counted as income, so it does not need to be declared on personal tax forms.
 However, once an individual withdraws 100% of the premiums paid, which usually takes about 20 years to do so, any amount taken out after that is considered taxable.
 If an individual needs more than the 5% allowed all they need to do is surrender the appropriate number of segments, but tax will have to be paid on what is known as a chargeable gain.

 If you have any questions about the benefits of offshore bonds or why they make such a great investment contact our office today.
 Our reputable financial advisers will be glad to answer all of your questions and help you start your investment portfolio today.

-Setting up a trust with the help of professional offshore agencies will ensure that all legal procedures are handled properly.
+Setting up a trust with the help of professional offshore agencies3 will ensure that all legal procedures are handled properly.
 Setting up an offshore trust will help avoid issues such as financial litigations that could possibly happen when you deal with lawsuits and creditors.

 Thus, it provides utmost security for your valuable assets and provides a way to safeguard your assets for your beneficiaries.
-Knowing how to properly establish an offshore trust and finding the right service provider and jurisdiction will allow you to have the best asset protection that you require.
+Knowing how to properly establish an offshore trust4 and finding the right service provider and jurisdiction5 will allow you to have the best asset protection that you require.
 Here are some of the things that you should know in forming an offshore trust.

 How To Form An Offshore Trust